 - An Individualized Education Program, or IEP, is a document that describes these extra services under IDEA that the school agrees to give your child to help them meet their educational needs.
 It is a legal contract between you and the school.

 How it works:

-If you would like to look at the form before we get to that section, click the link at the bottom of the page.
+Keep reading the next pages to learn about the whole process!
+If you would like to look at the IEP form now, click the link at the bottom of the page.

 Sources: Federation for Children with Special Needs,Mass Advocates for Children, MA DESE

 Special education involves a lot of terms and abbreviations that may be new to you.

 Here is a list of some common words and phrases that you will probably hear:

 A set of accommodations, or changes in the classroom environment to help your child follow the regular curriculum.
 It is less formal and involved than an IEP and does not change the instruction itself.
 For example, a student who uses a wheelchair but doesn't need academic supports would have a 504 plan.
 See Accommodations below for other examples.
 A student who has allergies or needs nursing services may also have a 504 Plan.
 A student who qualifies for a 504 plan has not been identified as having one of the disabilities listed in IDEA.